-TIP: This optimization technique is automatically applied by the $report_qor_suggestions$ Tcl command.
+TIP: This optimization technique is automatically applied by the $report\qor\suggestions$ Tcl command.

 LUT combining reduces logic utilization by combining LUT pairs with shared inputs into single dual-output LUTs that use both O5 and O6 outputs.
 However, LUT combining can potentially increase congestion because it tends to increase the input/output connectivity for the slices.
 If LUT combining is high in the congested area (> 40%), you can try using a synthesis strategy that eliminates LUT combining to help alleviate congestion.
-The Flow_AlternateRoutability synthesis strategy and directive instructs the synthesis tool to not generate any additional LUT combining.
+The Flow\AlternateRoutability synthesis strategy and directive instructs the synthesis tool to not generate any additional LUT combining.

 Note: If you are using Synplify Pro for synthesis, you can use the Enable Advanced LUT Combining option in the Implementation Options under the Device tab.
 This option is on by default.
-If you are modifying the Synplify Pro project file (prj), the following is specified: set_option -enable_prepacking 0 | 1 (default is "1").
+If you are modifying the Synplify Pro project file (\prj), the following is specified: set\option -enable\prepacking 1.